DIMENSIONS VARIABLE | Sharon Arnold

 SEPTEMBER: THEORY

-Beyond the Altar begins with the examination of theory itself, and why it’s important.
-What is “theory”?
-Theory is a way of examining, thinking about or analyzing, and looking at the world.
-It incorporates ways of asking questions to identify and interpret things—usually social, cultural, and political issues, circumstances, patterns, and behaviors.
-It reveals the patterns throughout time that impact all corners of our histories, cultures, trends, and ways of thinking.
-Theory is a way of making connections between the impacts of ideas and circumstances across time, culture, identity, and politics.
-Theory is also helpful in thinking about how to take action by examining multiple components of our structured reality together, and determine concrete steps or actions to effect change.
+Beyond the Altar begins with the examination of critical theory itself, and why it’s important.
+What is “critical theory”?
+Critical theory is a way of examining, thinking about or analyzing, and looking at the world.
+It incorporates ways of asking questions to identify and interpret things—usually social, cultural, and political issues, circumstances, cycles, and behaviors.
+It reveals the patterns throughout time that impact all corners of our histories, cultures, spirituality, politics, identities, perception, thought, and worldview; and a way to make connections between the impacts of ideas and circumstances across time and place.
+Critical theory is also helpful in thinking about how to take action by examining multiple components of our structured reality together, and determining concrete steps or actions to effect change.
+This series of readings, other resources, and subsequent discussions are meant to look at the purpose of theory, what it does, and how these authors have approached the use of theory as a foundation for their liberatory work and praxis.

 Anne D'Alleva, Thinking about theory; from Methods & Theories of Art History, Laurence King Publishing Ltd, London, 2005